aaron-boyd/aaron-boyd.github.io/content/involvement/catise.md

 ---

-**Goal**: Measure atmospheric conditions to test the lsurvivability for Carl, the house-flying protagonist of Pixar’s production Up.
+**Goal**: Measure atmospheric conditions to test the survivability for Carl, the house-flying protagonist of Pixar’s production Up.

 **Status**: SUCCESS